 GSA recommends that design teams at least utilize an inverted roofing membrane assembly (IRMA).
 See GSA's P100 Facilities Standards for more information.

 Leak Detection System

 Leak detection systems help identify problem areas where water surpasses the membrane and could cause roof damage if left unattended.
-The electronic leak detection method enables the detection and location of any leak, even pin-hole-sized defects, but requires the installation of a fine grid of metal wire within the green roof and waterproofing layers.
+The electronic leak detection method enables the detection and location of any leak, even pin-hole-sized defects, but requires the installation of a fine grid of metal wire within the planted roof and waterproofing layers.
 See Roof Leak Prevention for more information.

 - Granular medium is the best at slowing and delaying runoff.

 - Reservoir sheets are designed to capture rainwater in indentations in their surface.

 - Geocomposites, or multi-layered materials made from a combination of synthetic polymers, are adapted for planted roofs and designed to allow water to flow easily through the material, draining excess water away from a roof.

 The type of drainage layer and the type of separation or moisture retention fabrics used in a roof will influence the roof’s performance.

 A membrane designed to provide protection to the underlying waterproofing membrane from root penetration and provide protection from microorganisms in the growth medium.
 Failure to use a root-barrier can cause structural damage to the waterproof membrane, and therefore can subsequently lead to demolition of the planted roof and the underlying waterproofing.